 What does your perfect client look like?
 Are they a resident or business?
 Do they owe a home, are they a certain age or income, do they live close to your business, do they have certain interests or activities?
 Once you’ve established your perfect audience, you can purchase or rent a mailing list with matching characteristics.
 See our business list and consumer list for examples of the selections available to best target your audience

 3. How do I write my headline

-Over-sized post cards or shelf mailers the most valuable real estate is on the address side, above the 4.125” mark.
-The reason for this is, the #10 envelopes that all of your bills and correspondents are mailed in are 4.125” tall.
+Over-sized postcards or shelf mailers the most valuable real estate is on the address side, above the 4.125” mark.
+The reason for this is, the #10 envelopes that all of your bills and correspondence are mailed in are 4.125” tall.
 Your prospect will see your headline above their bills and will grab your mail piece first and read it while they have the longest attention span for that task.